sajal50/learning-notes/books/designing-data-intensive-applications.md

 * Label to describe the kind of relationship between the two vertices
 * A collection of properties (key-value pairs)

+- Any vertex type can connect to any other vertex type
+- It is efficient to find edges for a vertex, and therefore it is easy to traverse a graph
+- Using different labels for different relationships, everything can me modeled in a single graph.

 Graphs provide a great deal of flexibility for data modelling.
 Graphs are good for evolvability.
+For example, adding more info.

 ---